Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 Polish mothers provide strollers for fleeing Ukrainian mothers with tiny tots

 Pictures of abandoned strollers left in the mud by fleeing refugees are a stark reminder of just how dire the situation is for Ukrainian women and children, many still young enough to need to be carried in their mothers’ arms.
-This adds one more layer of exhaustion for the women, who often have left their homes with nothing but the clothes they are wearing.
+This adds one more layer of exhaustion for the women, who often leave their homes with nothing but the clothes they are wearing.

 rd.com, getty images